belgian-bitcoin-embassy/mobile-dev-workshops/README.md

 }
 ```

 Flutter already has a `RefreshIndicator` widget that allows to call a refresh method when the user pulls down the screen.
 We will use this to call the `refresh` method of the `HomeController` when the user pulls down the `HomeScreen`.
-To do this, we will wrap the `SingleChildScrollView` in the `HomeScreen` with the `RefreshIndicator` widget and call the `refresh` method of the `HomeController` in the `onRefresh` callback:
+To do this, we will wrap the `body` of the `HomeScreen` with the `RefreshIndicator` widget and call the `refresh` method of the `HomeController` in the `onRefresh` callback:

 ```dart
 // ...
 In `HomeScreen` widget